ximini82/relationstorage.js/README.md

 Storage.js
 ==========

 Storage.js is a small Class that enables you to store objects in the browsers locale storage and create Relations from object to each other.
-So you can create 1:1 1:n and n:m relations.
+So you can create 1:1, 1:n and n:m relations.

-# Why?
+# Why I created this

 If you create a webapplication that is using a lot of datas, sometime its good to save data locally.
 But WebSql Database and IndexedDB  are not realy good supported in different browsers.
 The best support has the [webstorage see this Link](http://www.html5rocks.com/de/features/storage).
 So I decided to create a small framework were I can relate objects , and save Images (and files in the near future).
 It's human readable and easy to understand.
 You can compress it to 2kb size.

 Storage.js has no search or query function.
 Javascript is fast, so you can load all objects quickly and iterate them by Javascript.
 Should'nt be a problem.
 However, I plan to implement a small "Where" query function, but it is not ready yet.

+# when should I use it

+I recommend to use Storage.js only if you realy want to store something, not if you just want to do something with objects.
+It doesn't make any sense to reload all objects each time, if you already have all objects.
+Just store the changes.
+And only load all objects if it is neccessary.
+To save a bunch of "your" objects use "storeObjectsAs".

-#  start with an object
+#  Start with an object

 To work with Storage.js it is neccessary to allocate an object first!